compops/pmh-tutorial/r/README.md

 ``` R
   particles[, 1] <- rnorm(noParticles, mu, sigmav / sqrt(1 - phi^2))
 ```
 to fit your model.
-Two simple choices are to make use of the stationary distribution of the state (as is done for the SV model) computed by hand or to initialise all particles to some value (as is done in the LGSS model) by:
+Two simple choices are to make use of the stationary distribution of the state (as is done for the SV model) computed by hand or to initialize all particles to some value (as is done in the LGSS model) by:
 ``` R
   particles[, 1] <- initialState
 ```